1937 Morgan Bears football team

-The 1937 Morgan Bears football team was an American football team that represented Morgan College in the Colored Intercollegiate Athletic Association (CIAA) during the 1937 college football season.
-In their ninth season under head coach Edward P. Hurt, the Bears compiled a 7–0 record, won the CIAA championship, shut out five of seven opponents, and outscored all opponents by a total of 168 to 19.
+The 1937 Morgan Bears football team was an American football team that represented Morgan College—now known as Morgan State University—as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1937 college football season.
+In their ninth season under head coach Edward P. Hurt, the Bears compiled an overall record of 7–0 with a mark of 6–0 in conference play, wing the CIAA championship, which was determined by the Dickinson System.
+Morgan outscored opponents 168 to 19, and shut out the competition four times.
 The Bears were recognized as the 1937 black college national champion.